 Manchester Metropolitan University is committed to the promotion of equal opportunities in all aspects of employment and training.
-Manchester School of Theatre welcomes applications from candidates with disabilities irrespective of their physical needs.
+Manchester School of Theatre welcomes applications from candidates with disabilities.

-You will be notified of the outcome of your audition through UCAS Track.
+You will be notified of the outcome of your audition including whether you need to attend a further audition through UCAS Track.

 Please contact the School of Theatre Admissions Team if you require further information.